-Measures are in place at all of our sites so that users and staff can stick to social distancing rules to help prevent the spread of coronavirus and to help us manage traffic.
+Some measures remain in place at all of our sites so that users and staff can stick to social distancing rules to help prevent the spread of coronavirus.

 You can now take the full range of waste we accept at our sites

 Be prepared to queue

 Fewer vehicles than usual will be allowed on-site at any one time to allow for social distancing.
 Please be prepared to queue or return at a quieter time if the sites are busy.